croedel/MTECmqtt/README.md

 * Connect to the Modbus RTU server of your inverter
 * Retrieve current status and usage data

-The main function of the API is `read_modbus_data(ip_addr, port, slave, addresses=None)`.
+The main function of the API is `read_modbus_data(ip_addr, port, slave, registers=None)`.
-It either fetches all known addresses (addresses=None) or you can specify a list of addresses (e.g. addresses=['10105', '11000']) and returns a map, containing the nicely formatted data.
+It either fetches all known registers (registers=None) or you can specify a list of registers (e.g. registers=['10105', '11000']) and returns a map, containing the nicely formatted data.

 The map should be self-explaining and looks like this:
 ```